lastefoto-ee/lastefoto-ee.github.io/content/en/post/book-a-photo-session-in-advance/index.md

 🥰 they are not bothered by gazes yet

-{{< figure src="./newborn-photosession-2.jpg" title="Newborn photo session" >}}
+{{< figure src="./newborn-photosession-2.jpg" title="Newborn photo shoot" >}}

 Of course, you can try to sign up for the newborn photo shoot upon the birth of the baby (call as soon as you get well, for 2-3 days), but in this case there is a risk that due to the workload I will not have time to organize everything before 14 days.

 {{< figure src="./newborn-photosession-3.jpg" title="Newborn photo shoot in Tallinn" >}}

-Therefore, I strongly advise you to schedule a newborn photo session according to the PDB (preliminary date of birth), then I will have a reference point, and the chances of a quiet newborn shooting and beautiful pictures will increase significantly!
+Therefore, I strongly advise you to schedule a newborn photo shoot according to the PDB (preliminary date of birth), then I will have a reference point, and the chances of a quiet newborn shooting and beautiful pictures will increase significantly!

 {{< gallery album="newborn-photosession" >}}